From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery: Level 2: LLM as Analyst ( )

 \subsection{Data Modeling and Analysis}

 Automated data-driven analysis, encompassing statistical data modeling and hypothesis validation, represents a foundational application area for LLM-assisted scientific discovery.
 InfiAgent-DABench \cite{hu2024infiagentdabenchevaluatingagentsdata} benchmarked the capabilities of LLMs in static code generation and execution for data analysis using CSV files.
-Subsequent benchmarks, such as BLADE \cite{gu2024bladebenchmarkinglanguagemodel} and DiscoveryBench \cite{majumder2024discoverybenchdatadrivendiscoverylarge}, have improved evaluation robustness by incorporating real-world research papers and expert-curated analytics within their benchmarking environments.
+Subsequent benchmarks, such as BLADE \cite{gu2024bladebenchmarkinglanguagemodel}, DiscoveryBench \cite{majumder2024discoverybenchdatadrivendiscoverylarge}, and DSBench \cite{jing2024dsbench}, have improved evaluation robustness by incorporating real-world research papers and expert-curated analytics to assess how far agents are from human expert performance.
 These studies indicate that most LLMs struggle with complex data analytics tasks, even when operating within an agent framework \cite{zheng2023largelanguagemodelsscientific}.
 To address these challenges, DS-Agent \cite{guo2024dsagentautomateddatascience} proposes to enhance LLM performance by incorporating a case-based reasoning method to improve domain knowledge acquisition.
 In a related effort, DAgent \cite{xu2025dagentrelationaldatabasedrivendata} extended the application domain to querying relational databases and enabled report generation using results derived from decomposed sub-problems.